MB, PhD, MISSFAL

 Research Fellow, Life and Sport Science

-Life & Sports Sciences
+Department of Life & Sports Sciences

 Dr Mingyan Xiang received the Bachelor’s degree in Medicine at Harbin Medical University in China and worked as a paediatrician in Beijing Paediatric Research Institute, Beijing Children's Hospital, China.